marzooqy/anycrc/README.md

 ## Benchmarks

-Calculating the CRC32 for lorem impsum 10 million times:
+Calculating the CRC32 for lorem ipsum 10 million times:

 ```
 cyrc